-Question: So what’s the biggest RISK to online registration software?
-What’s the biggest thing that can go wrong?
+So what’s the biggest RISK to online registration software?
+What’s the worst thing that can go wrong?

-So other than encrypting the credit card numbers, is there any more an ASP can do?
-How about the complete elimination of credit card numbers from all of the ASP’s servers.
+Other than encrypting the credit card numbers, is there any more an ASP can do?
+How about the complete elimination of credit card numbers from all of the ASP’s servers?

 - Right after the refunds have completed ALL of the encrypted credit card numbers are REMOVED from the production machine and placed back on the secure encrypted USB drive.
 In addition, any new credit card numbers that were collected during the day are also removed.
 The drive is then placed back into the vault again until the next day.

-Let’s examine what we’ve achieved through this process.
+Let us examine what we have achieved through this process.

 - The best hackers would be out of luck stealing credit cards from this ASP!
-That’s because the card numbers have be securely erased and don’t exist on the production machines.
+That is because the card numbers have be securely erased and do not exist on the production machines.

 - The cardholders get their refunds as they would have even if the refund had of been done in real-time.